2017-01-18 - PSEUDO-DARKLEECH RIG-V AND MALSPAM CAMPAIGN BACK TO SENDING CERBER

 - So the situation with my previous blog post was temporary.

-- I'm even seeing Cerber from EITest campaign Rig EK, which I haven't seen for a while.
+- I'm even seeing Cerber ransomware from EITest campaign Rig EK, which I haven't seen for a while.

-- Of note, Cerber seems very aware of it's environment, and I could only get a full infection on a physical host.
+- Of note, Cerber ransomware seems very aware of it's environment, and I could only get a full infection on a physical host.

 - Also of note, this is not the only time we've seen this.